-Using an external monitor for your computer, laptop, tablet or phone is an affordable and easy way to customize and improve your viewing experience.
-The most common reason for upgrading to a new external monitor is to provide a larger viewing space, with external monitors a much more cost-effective way to get a bigger screen for laptop users than purchasing the next size up in laptops.
-This is especially the case for those who frequently travel with their laptops.
-An external monitor means you can purchase the smaller, more lightweight and compact laptop that is ideal for travel and use the external monitor when at home or work.
+Using an external monitor for your computer, laptop, tablet or phone is a great way to customize and improve your viewing experience.
+The most common reason for upgrading to a new external monitor is to provide a larger viewing space, with external monitors being a cost-effective way to get a bigger screen for laptop users.

-External monitors can also provide a better quality viewing experience.
-With the ability to hook up computers, laptops, tablets, and cell phones to an external monitor that has a fast response and refresh rate and a wide viewing angle, users can now stream video, surf the web, play video games and read and respond to emails on a screen that has sharper and faster graphics.
+External monitors may also provide a better quality viewing experience.
+With the ability to hook up computers and laptops to an external monitor that has a fast response and refresh rate and a wide viewing angle, users can now stream video, surf the web, play video games and read and respond to emails on a screen that has sharper and faster graphics.

-We also like that external monitors can be used to compliment monitors you already own.
-For example, the AOC monitor we’ve included below can be viewed in portrait or landscape and is ideal for presentations or to display data length-wise next to a standard external monitor.
-Buying two of the same external monitors, such as the Acer, which has a zero-frame design, also ups your viewing experience, with multiple screens allowing for a seamless setting that can create an immersive feeling while streaming videos or playing video games.
+We like that external monitors can be used to complement monitors you already own.
+For example, some of the options we’ve included can be viewed in portrait or landscape and is ideal for presentations or to display data lengthwise next to a standard external monitor.

 1. Acer 23.8-Inch Widescreen Monitor